 The film, however, takes its time to really kick in.
 Whilst the story really races on energetically, it does falter finding it’s starting blocks.
 It’s unfortunate because the second half of the film is so strong emotionally and artistically.
 When these moments come together, you’ll find yourself with enough tears to drown the entire city of Tokyo.

 Again, some of this could be blamed on the high expectations set by Your Name.
 However, Shinkai’s brand new world of magical realism and sunshine girls takes such a long time to feel fully realised that some views maybe lost.
 If it were only a little quicker to shine it’s light, Weathering With You could be yet another Shinkai phenomenon.

-Weathering With You is out in cinemas now!
+Weathering With You is out on DVD & Blu-ray now!